okfn/handbook/text/courses/extracting-data-from-pdf.rst

 It's happened to all of us, we want some nice, fresh data that we can sort, analyse and visualise and instead, we get a PDF.
 What a disappointment.

-This course will guide you through the main decisions involved in choosing how to rectify this situation and point you to some useful recipes to help you on your way.
+This course will guide you through the main decisions involved in getting data out of PDFs into a format that you can easily use in data projects.

 .. raw:: html